filecoin-project/filecoin-docs/docs/reference/README.md

 - [GraphQL Explorer for Filecoin's Chain](https://node.glif.io/service/statediff/graphql.html) - see the Docs tab for query types
 - [Statediff](https://node.glif.io/space07/statediff/rpc/)
   - Uses [filecoin-project/statediff](https://github.com/filecoin-project/statediff) to explore and compare changes to Filecoin chain state
-  - Also see [keyko-io/filecoin-verifier-tools](https://github.com/keyko-io/filecoin-verifier-tools) for a JS tool to walk the state HAMT
+  - See [keyko-io/filecoin-verifier-tools](https://github.com/keyko-io/filecoin-verifier-tools) for a JS tool to walk the state HAMT

 #### Chain Ingest Tools
 - [Sentinel-Visor](https://github.com/filecoin-project/sentinel-visor) - has custom hooks into the VM of Lotus for parsing chain data